Meeting Point: Florence Santa Maria Novella Rail Station 4.00 pm.

 Our bus will take us to start our warm-up walk

 along the Val di Chiana, on the way to Arezzo.
-The path follows the main
+The walk is on quiet country

-canal of the Chiana Valley, which is the result of many centuries of
+the Chiana Valley.
+The territory is the result of many centuries of

 ingenious engineering, started by the Romans, continued by the Medicis but